marielme/blenderfarm/README.md

 This project provides a simple yet effective way to distribute Blender rendering tasks across multiple machines.
 It consists of:

 1. **Server Plugin (`blender-render-farm-plugin.py`)**: A Blender addon that turns a Blender instance into a render server
+2. **Standalone Server (`standalone_server.py`)**: A Python-based server with web interface that doesn't require Blender
-2. **Client Script (`blender-client-script.py`)**: A Python script that connects to the server and renders assigned frames
+3. **Client Script (`blender-client-script.py`)**: A Python script that connects to the server and renders assigned frames

 The system is designed to be:
 - Easy to set up and use
 - Works with Blender 4.x
 - Handles frame distribution automatically
 - Creates MP4 videos from rendered frames
-- Provides job monitoring and management through the Blender UI
+- Provides job monitoring and management through the Blender UI or web interface

 ## Features